openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-app-ability-uiAbility.md

 - [Caller](#caller): an object returned by [startAbilityByCall](js-apis-inner-application-uiAbilityContext.md#uiabilitycontextstartabilitybycall).
 The CallerAbility (caller) uses this object to communicate with the CalleeAbility (callee).
 - [Callee](#callee): an internal object of UIAbility.
 The CalleeAbility (callee) uses this object to communicate with the CallerAbility (caller).

+For details about the inheritance relationship of each ability, see [Inheritance Relationship](./js-apis-app-ability-ability.md#ability-inheritance-relationship).

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.